Difference between Public and Private blockchain

 There are primarily three types of blockchain: public, private, and consortium.
 Public blockchains are completely decentralized and anyone can join and conduct transactions as an anonymous entity.
 Private blockchains, on the other hand, are centralized to one organization and restrict the user’s access, making them more secure in terms of data manipulation.
 Consortium blockchains are a hybrid of public and private, where multiple organizations can share the responsibilities of maintaining a blockchain.

 Each type of blockchain has its own specific applications and understanding the differences between them is crucial for determining the most appropriate use case.
 For instance, a public blockchain is ideal for scenarios where transparency and security are paramount, whereas a private blockchain might be better suited for business environments where privacy is a priority.
-The website Blockgeeks provides an excellent breakdown of these differences and how they impact the use of blockchain technology in various scenarios.

 By understanding these different types of blockchains, individuals and businesses can choose the most suitable type to meet their specific needs, whether it’s for enhancing security, improving efficiency, or ensuring transparency in transactions.